exercism/v3/languages/javascript/exercises/concept/lucky-numbers/.docs/instructions.md

 The result should be a number and the array element only contains as integer

+## 2. Determine if the number is lucky

 After the calculator the owner would like to know the sum that he got is a lucky number or not.

-A number is said to be lucky if the the reverse of the number is the same
+A number is said to be lucky if it is a palindrome.

-## 2. Determine if the number is lucky

-Implement a function to determine whether the number is lucky for him or not.
+Implement a function to determine whether the number is lucky.

 ```javascript
 luckyNumber(1441)